Toni A., PT

-Deanne earned a Bachelor of Science degree in Physical Therapy from Marquette University in 1991, and has been a pediatric physical therapist since then.
-She is NDT (neurodevelopmental treatment) certified in pediatrics by the Neurodevelopmental Treatment Association, and CPR certified.
-She has taken numerous courses in myofascial release, cranial-sacral therapy, kinesiotaping, and sensory-based intervention strategies.
-Deanne has worked with various diagnoses including, but not limited to prematurity, neurological disorders, cerebral palsy, torticollis, plagiocephaly, brachial plexus injury, sensory processing disorder, Down syndrome. and other genetic disorders.
-She has also worked with children who had delayed milestones (e.g. rolling, sitting or walking) who do not have a specific diagnosis.
+Deanne earned a Bachelor of Science in Physical Therapy from Marquette University in 1991, and has been a pediatric physical therapist since then.
+She is NDT (neurodevelopmental treatment) certified in pediatrics by the Neurodevelopmental Treatment Association and CPR certified.
+She has also taken courses in myofascial release, cranial-sacral therapy, kinesiotaping and sensory-based strategies.
+Deanne has worked with diagnoses such as prematurity, neurological disorders, cerebral palsy, torticollis, plagiocephaly, brachial plexus injury, sensory processing disorder, Down syndrome, toe walking and other genetic and developmental disorders.
 She has experience with orthotics and adaptive equipment.
 Deanne believes that therapy should be fun, as learning, including motor learning, takes place when the child is most engaged and motivated!
 She realizes the value of incorporating the family in all aspects of treatment.
 Deanne looks forward to working with you and your child!

-After receiving her Bachelor of Arts degree in Psychology in 1984, Mary Lu earned a Bachelor of Science in Physical Therapy in 1985 from Northwestern University.
-She has worked with children with neurological, genetic, developmental and orthopedic challenges (e.g., cerebral palsy, prematurity, torticollis, plagiocephaly, ideopathic toe walking, sensory processing disorder, spina bifida, hypotonia, muscular dystrophy, Down syndrome, autism, brachial plexus injuries, and osteogenesis imperfecta).
-She has also treated children with neuromuscular diseases (e.g., MD, LGMD, CMT, SMA, and Mitochondrial Ds).
+Mary Lu earned a Bachelor of Science in Physical Therapy in 1985 from Northwestern University after receiving her Bachelor of Arts degree in Psychology in 1984.
+She has worked with children with neurological, genetic, developmental and orthopedic challenges (e.g., cerebral palsy, prematurity, torticollis, plagiocephaly, ideopathic toe walking, sensory processing disorder, spina bifida, hypotonia, muscular dystrophy, Down syndrome, autism, brachial plexus injuries and osteogenesis imperfecta).
+She has also treated children with neuromuscular diseases (e.g., MD, LGMD, CMT, SMA, and mitochondrial disease).
 Mary Lu speaks Spanish and is CPR certified.
-Her experience includes hospital (including NICU), school, and IL and IN early intervention programs.
-She is competent in serial casting to improve range of motion, and finds it to be beneficial for children who toe walk due to increased or decreased muscle tone and/or sensory processing problems.
-She works closely with local orthotists to be part of the decision making process for orthoses.
+Her experience includes hospital (including NICU), school and early intervention.
+She is competent in serial casting and finds it to be beneficial for children who toe walk due to increased or decreased muscle tone and/or sensory processing problems.
+She works closely with local orthotists.
 Her skills extend into seating and positioning, including molded seating systems, and she will assist you when choices need to be made for adaptive equipment.
-She enjoys the use of aquatic therapy when available.
 Mary Lu is excited to share her experience to help you and your child!